Preface: The Future of Short Track Auto Racing

 -Is there plenty of mid-week and off-season buzz being created?

-The more we can surround people’s lives in short track racing the more enthusiasts we can create around our sport.
+The more we can surround people’s lives in short track racing the more enthusiasts we can create in our sport.

 -What’s up with contracted track photographers?

-High quality photographers and videographers can be extremely valuable for a speedway’s outreach.
-However, contracted track photo and video personnel are not beneficial unless they are uploading, sharing, and tagging on social media.
+Skillful photographers and videographers are extremely valuable for a speedway’s outreach.
+However, contracted track photo and video personnel are not beneficial unless they are uploading, sharing, and tagging on social media while allowing the speedway to use their media for promotional purposes.
 Why hire a track photographer if the photographs aren’t being heavily dispersed for the public to view and share?

 In order to create a larger following for short track racing, race tracks have to create a marketing campaign that portrays the sport in a positive manner.
 Facilities also have to hold credible representation among the local public.
 To do this, track representatives have to educate nearby citizens and show participation in the surrounding community.

-Speedway staff members should occasionally discuss different progressive methods to contain race car noise from neighbors of the track, such as sound barriers and absorbers.
-Then it is necessary for track personnel to take the time to educate people that our tracks have these noise controlling devices.
+Speedway staff members should occasionally discuss different progressive methods to contain race car noise from track neighbors, such as sound barriers and absorbers.
+Racing events must also end at a reasonable hour.
+Then it is necessary for track personnel to take the time to educate people that our speedways have these noise controlling devices and time restraints.
 Instead of fighting with neighbors, work with them and enlighten them.

-We have to communicate to neighbors that auto racing is no longer an obnoxious, roughneck type sport.
+The racing community has to communicate to neighbors that auto racing is no longer an obnoxious, roughneck type sport.
 Our speedways are surrounded by good-hearted, hard-working people.
-They also give the younger generation a place to attend, become a social part of a family-oriented environment, and spend time with other goal-oriented folks.
-Auto racing teaches hard work and principles of mechanics, technology, & engineering.
+They also give the younger generation a place to become part of a family-oriented, social environment, and spend time with other goal-oriented folks.
+Auto racing teaches hard work and principles of STEM (science, technology, engineering, and mathematics).
 It is important to encourage neighbors to become part of the speedway community by exposing the beauty of the sport to them (many aspects of which are mentioned in the introduction of this statement).

 We should also be contributing to the community.
-We have to participate, reach out, and be an influence while working alongside the townspeople.
-It’s important to be understanding… Some people will always shun the concept of auto racing.
+We have to participate, reach out, and influence while working alongside the townspeople.
+It’s important to be understanding… some people will always shun the concept of auto racing.
 The best we can do is attempt to educate them, and try to be a positive community member.
-We have to work on creating a movement of acceptance from the general population.
+We must create a movement of acceptance from the general population.

 It is vital for tracks to be involved in community activities.
 Members of the speedway staff should become involved in local politics and attend town meetings where plans are discussed for the district’s future.
 It benefits the facility greatly to have an advocate present at such meetings to discuss the positive impact that the race track can have on the future of the local community.